exonum/exonum-doc/src/get-started/first-java-service.md

 an existing ID.

 <!--
-todo: Shall we add the ids?
-If so, how do we split them?
+todo: Shall we add the ids to the example?
+If so, how do we split ids for different transactions?
 Or just use the literals?
 -->

 Compile the code: